 Well-Defined Metadata Structures, Ontologies, and Taxonomies: Even mature systems like UPCs, ISBNs, and others suffer from real-world messiness; duplicates, drift, and poor cross-mapping.
 Bots need standardized descriptions of capabilities and data for reliable understanding.
 Without robust ontologies, semantic interoperability fails.
 Industry often outpaces standards bodies, likely yielding proprietary patchworks.
 Ideally we’ll coalesce in this area quickly.

 Object Identity Verification and Reputation Tools: Object identity verification and reputation tools are also problematic.
-Decentralized approaches like DIDs or Web3 wallets promise autonomy but stumble at human-machine trust boundaries.
+Decentralized approaches like Decentralized IDs, (DIDs), or Web3 wallets promise autonomy but stumble at human-machine trust boundaries.
 A hybrid model is needed: decentralized ledgers anchored to verifiable real-world roots (government IDs, biometrics) and managed by industry consortia.
 Without this, confirming a bot’s identity is unreliable.
 Reputation is more challenging.
 Existing ratings or oracles poorly handle disputes, false claims, or errors.
-We’re still missing solutions.
-AI anomaly detection, multi-factor scoring (on-chain + off-chain), and scalable dispute resolution.
+We’re still missing solutions for things like AI anomaly detection, multi-factor scoring (on-chain / off-chain), and scalable dispute resolution.
 These aren’t just technical issues; they’re existential risks that could erode trust and stall the entire agentic ecosystem.

 What Can or Should We Do in the Meantime?